zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

 Normalize Case
   Often you want search terms to be case insensitive, eg. a search for "python", "Python" and "pYTHON" should return the same results.
-The lexicons' *Case Normalizer* does exactly that.
+The lexicons' **Case Normalizer** does exactly that.

 Remove stop words
   Stop words are words that are very common in a given language and should be removed from the index.
 They would only cause bloat in the index and add little information.
-In addition, stop words, being common words, would appear in almost every page, without this option turned on, a user searching for "the python house" would get back practically every single document on the site (since they would all likely contain "the"), taking longer and adding no quality to their results.
+In addition, stop words, being common words, would appear in almost every page, without this option turned on, a user searching for ``the python house`` would get back practically every single document on the site (since they would all likely contain **the**), taking longer and adding no quality to their results.

 Split text into words
   A splitter parses text into words.
 Different texts have different needs of word splitting - if you are going to process HTML documents, you might want to use the HTML aware splitter which effectively removes HTML tags.
-  On the other hand, if you are going to index plain text documents *about* HTML, you don't want to remove HTML tags - people might want to look them up.
+  On the other hand, if you are going to index plain text documents **about** HTML, you don't want to remove HTML tags - people might want to look them up.
 Also, an eg. chinese language document has a different concept of words and you might want to use a different splitter.

-The Lexicon uses a pipeline architecture.
+The **Lexicon** uses a pipeline architecture.
 This makes it possible to mix and match pipeline components.
 For instance, you could implement a different splitting strategy for your language and use this pipeline element in conjunction with the standard text processing elements.
-Implementing a pipeline element is out of the scope of this book; for examples of implementing and registering a pipeline element see eg. 'Products.ZCTextIndex.Lexicon.py'.
-A pipeline element should conform to the 'IPipelineElement' interface.
+Implementing a pipeline element is out of the scope of this book; for examples of implementing and registering a pipeline element see eg. ``Products.ZCTextIndex.Lexicon.py``.
+A pipeline element should conform to the ``IPipelineElement`` interface.

-To create a ZCTextIndex, you first have to create a Lexicon object.
+To create a **ZCTextIndex**, you first have to create a Lexicon object.
 Multiple ZCTextIndexes can share the same lexicon.

 Searching Field Indexes
 ~~~~~~~~~~~~~~~~~~~~~~~

-*FieldIndexes* have a different aims than ZCTextIndexes.
+**FieldIndexes** have different aims than ZCTextIndexes.
 A ZCTextIndex
 will treat the value it finds in your object, for example the
-contents of a News Item, like text.
+contents of a news item, like text.
 This means that it breaks
 the text up into words and indexes all the individual words.

 A FieldIndex does not break up the value it finds.
 Instead, it